ekleinod/Mainav/README.md

 # Mainav - code refurbish

+MaiNav is a plugin that tries to figure out pages relations to each other and assigns each page it's parent page etc..
+With that information(hopefully right) it can then generate navigation menus, breadcrums, links to next and previous pages ans so on.

 **NB!** - Be noted that this project is still in it's early phase.

 Purpose: All your navigation needs in Jekyll!